charliegerard/myo_drone/README.md

 Next steps
 =======================

-Improve the commands to make the 'stop' functionality work.
+Improve the commands to have the 'stop' and 'rotate' command available.
-Change the gesture to take off and land.
-Pair with the Myo armband.